har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

    <img src="docs/boot5.jpg"><br>
    <img src="docs/boot6.jpg"><br>
    <br><br>
-8. After ensuring everything is working as expected, you can delete unnecessary directories in your project `components\arduino` folder.
+8. After ensuring everything is working as expected, you can delete unnecessary directories in your project `components/arduino` folder.
 You should be left with the following directory contents : <br><br>
 <img src="docs/arduino_directory.png"><br><br>
-In the `components\arduino\variants` folder, delete all the folders except `esp32`.<br>
+In the `components/arduino/variants` folder, delete all the folders except `esp32`.<br>
-In the `components\arduino\libraries` folder, we only need to retain the following libraries for this project :
+In the `components/arduino/libraries` folder, we only need to retain the following libraries for this project :
 ```
 ESP32
 FS